 The Sea Beast is the movie Chris Williams has been wanting to make his whole life.
-After more than 20 years at Walt Disney Animation Studios — where the director, writer and animator worked on some of the most beloved animated films of the past few decades and won the Oscar for Best Animated Feature with 2014's Big Hero Six — he set sail for Netflix.
+After more than 20 years at Walt Disney Animation Studios — where the director, writer, and animator worked on some of the most beloved animated films of the past few decades and won an Oscar with 2014's Big Hero Six — he set sail for Netflix.
 His first project at the streamer (and first as a solo director) also happens to be his most ambitious yet.

 "When I was a kid, I loved movies like King Kong, Raiders of the Lost Ark, Clash of the Titans, and the old stop motion Harryhausen films," Williams says.
 "I loved the big, epic adventure stories.
 Coming to Netflix, I think, allowed for the story to get a little bit tougher and a little bit edgier, and I felt that Netflix was going to allow me to really indulge my passion for the big action set pieces that I wanted to be a part of this movie."

-The Sea Beast is a swashbuckling adventure on the high seas, which are dominated by enormous and colorful kaijus in this universe.
-So, monster hunters — like our hero, Jacob Holland (voiced by Karl Urban) — are enlisted to eliminate the beasts.
+The Sea Beast is a swashbuckling adventure on the high seas, which in this universe, are dominated by enormous and colorful kaijus.
+And so, monster hunters — like our hero, Jacob Holland (voiced by Karl Urban) — are enlisted to eliminate the beasts.
 But when a young girl, Maisie Brumble (Zaris-Angel Hator), stows away aboard his ship, the unlikely duo find themselves in uncharted water.
 Literally.

 A.frame: One of the things I most appreciated about this movie is that it trusts that kids can handle danger and some scariness in their movies.